Khushi2629/Defect-Detection-in-FSW-using-ML-YOLOv5/README.md

 Use the latest exp run

+Run the command in the BTP_YOLO directory: python3 detect_defects.py

+Then enter the path of the folder where you have saved the TEST images

 Results will be saved in:
 runs/detect/exp/
 Each output image contains bounding boxes with defect labels and confidence scores.